They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Step 1: How To Stop Obsessing Over An Ex

-Don't make another call or send another text.
+Even if you still love your ex, don't make another call or send another text.
 Here’s why hounding your ex-boyfriend or ex-girlfriend isn't going to work:

 You Aren't Thinking Clearly

-There’s a pesky thing called frustration attraction.
+Have you wondered why you can't get over your ex?
+You may be suffering from a pesky thing called frustration attraction.
 It happens when you experience rejection from someone you feel strongly about.
 It's the reason you've developed an almost obsessive motivation to have your ex hear you out and take you back.

 Your obsessive behavior does nothing to put you in your ex's good books.
 It only tanks your attraction levels and makes them associate you with a ton of negative feelings.